konstapo/2021-Fake-News-MediaEval-Task/README.md

 ## Task Description
 The FakeNews Detection Task offers three fake news detection subtasks on COVID-19-related conspiracy theories.
-The first subtask includes text-based fake news detection, the second subtask targets the detection of abnormal spreading patterns, and the third subtask tackles the emerging conspiracy topics detection.
+The first subtask includes text-based fake news detection, the second subtask targets the detection of conspiracy theory topics, and the third subtask combines topic and conspiracy detection.
 All subtasks are related to misinformation disseminated in the context of the long-lasting COVID-19 crisis.
-We focus on the well-known conspiracy theories that assume a causal relationship between various human activities and new technologies and COVID-19 virus, but text blocks and spreading graphs that talks about non-conspiracy CODID-19-related topics, e.g., vaccination are presented and labelled as well.
+We focus on conspiracy theories that assume some kind of nefarious actions by governments or other actors related to CODID-19, such as intentionally spreading the pandemic, lying about the nature of the pandemic, or using vaccines that have some hidden functionality and purpose.

 ***Text-Based Misinformation Detection***: In this subtask, the participants receive a dataset consisting of tweet text blocks in English related to COVID-19 and various conspiracy theories. **The participants are encouraged to build a multi-class classifier that can flag whether a tweet promotes or discusses at least one of the conspiracy theories**.

 ***Text-Based Conspiracy Theories Recognition***: In this subtask, the participants receive a dataset consisting of tweet text blocks in English related to COVID-19 and various conspiracy theories. **The main goal of this subtask is to build a detector that can detect whether a text in any form mentions or refers to any of the predefined conspiracy topics**.

-***Text-Based Combined Misinformation and Conspiracies Detection***: In this subtask, the participants receive a dataset consisting of tweet text blocks in English related to COVID-19 and various conspiracy theories. **The goal of this subtask is to build a complex multi-labelling multi-class detector that can predict whether a tweet promotes/supports or just discusses topicks from the predefined conspiracy theories set.
-And if promoting/supporting is detected  - compute probabilities of promoting/supporting the particular conspiracy theory**.
+***Text-Based Combined Misinformation and Conspiracies Detection***: In this subtask, the participants receive a dataset consisting of tweet text blocks in English related to COVID-19 and various conspiracy theories. **The goal of this subtask is to build a complex multi-labelling multi-class detector that for each topic from a list of predefined conspiracy topics can predict whether a tweet promotes/supports or just discusses that particular topic**.

 #### Motivation and Background
 Digital wildfires, i.e., fast-spreading inaccurate, counterfactual, or intentionally misleading information, can quickly permeate public consciousness and have severe real-world implications, and they are among the top global risks in the 21st century.
 While a sheer endless amount of misinformation exists on the internet, only a small fraction of it spreads far and affects people to a degree where they commit harmful and/or criminal acts in the real world.
 The COVID-19 pandemic has severely affected people worldwide, and consequently, it has dominated world news for months.
 Thus, it is no surprise that it has also been the topic of a massive amount of misinformation, which was most likely amplified by the fact that many details about the virus were unknown at the start of the pandemic.
-This task is aiming development of methods capable of detecting such misinformation and its active spreaders.
-We consider primarily the narrative that *the COVID-19 outbreak is a deliberate consequence of human activity or is somehow connected to emerging technologies*, covering various conspiracy theories about COVID-19.
+This task aims at the development of methods capable of detecting such misinformation.
+Since many different misinformation narratives exist, such methods must be capable of distinguishing between them.
+For that reason we consider a variety of well-known conspiracy theories related to COVID-19.

 #### Target Group